piki/patandpat.js/lesson-plan.md

     * update when it goes off the screen, in `updateGame` (copypasta)

+## Persistence, arrays, and sorting

+We'll build a top-ten list for high scores.
+Each time they end a game, they will add the score to the array, sort it, and drop the 11th element (if any).
+Time permitting, we'll persist the top ten list as a JSON string in a cookie.

 ## Sprites and random numbers

 We'll teach students how to change the player character's appearance.